-Refugees seeking ‘safe haven’ among 49 killed in New Zealand massacre
+What we know about the people killed in the New Zealand shooting

 Heba told the Dubai-based news outlet that she lost five family friends, including a 12-year-old boy, in the attack.

 The gunman live-streamed the attack on social media.
-In gruesome video footage, which The Post is not publishing, the attacker approaches the entrance to the mosque and raises his weapon.
-One man tries to greet him calmly, calling out “Hello, brother.”
+In gruesome video footage, which The Post is not publishing in full, the attacker approached the entrance to the mosque and raised his weapon.
+One man tries to greet him, calling out “Hello, brother.”
 Then the gunman opens fire.
-In addition to the 49 killed at the two mosques, dozens of others were wounded or are missing.
+In addition to the 50 killed at the two mosques, dozens of others were injured or are missing.

-Shafiqur Rahman Bhuiyan, honorary consul for Bangladesh in Auckland, told the AP that at least three Bangladeshis were among those killed in the attack, and others were wounded.
+Shafiqur Rahman Bhuiyan, honorary consul for Bangladesh in Auckland, told the Associated Press that at least three Bangladeshis were among those killed in the attack, and others were wounded.
 “One leg of an injured [person] needed to be amputated while another suffered bullet injuries in his chest,” he said.

-Jordan’s state-run Petra news reported that two Jordanians were killed in the attack, and Pakistani Foreign Ministry spokesman Shah Mahmood Qureshi said Saturday that at least six Pakistanis were killed, according to The Associated Press.

-On Facebook, a user named Alta Marie said her husband Zulfirman Syah and her son were both shot at the Linwood Islamic Center in Christchurch.
+On Facebook, a user named Alta Marie said her husband, Zulfirman Syah, and her son were shot at the Linwood Islamic Center in Christchurch.

 “I was recently united with my son, who has a gunshot wound to the leg and backside,” she wrote.
 “He is traumatized, but we are all alive.”

-Asim Mukhtar, secretary-general of the Pakistan Association of New Zealand, told The Post in a phone call that at least two members of the Pakistani community were wounded Friday, and five are missing.
-He said the Al Noor mosque is the largest in Christchurch, and that the shooting started 15 minutes before Friday prayers, when many people were still in the parking lot or walking toward the mosque.
+Asim Mukhtar, secretary general of the Pakistan Association of New Zealand, told The Post in a phone call that Al Noor mosque is the largest in Christchurch and that the shooting started 15 minutes before Friday prayers, when many people were still in the parking lot or walking toward the mosque.
 If the shooting had started mid-prayer, he said, he thinks the death toll would have been higher.

-“This is a time of distress, we are in disarray, we don’t know why this has happened,” he said.
-“This is probably the last thing on our mind living in New Zealand that this will ever happen.”
+“This is a time of distress.
+We are in disarray.
+We don’t know why this has happened,” he said.
+“This is probably the last thing on our mind, living in New Zealand, that this will ever happen.”

 “We are really not feeling safe at the moment,” he added.

+Pakistan’s foreign minister, Shah Mahmood Qureshi, said the confirmed Pakistani dead include 48-year-old Naeem Rashid and his 21-year-old relative, Talha Naeem, the AP reported.

-Yasmin Ali told New Zealand’s 1 News that she lost a close family friend who she loved like a grandfather and now fears she could be targeted just for wearing her headscarf in public.
+Yasmin Ali told New Zealand’s 1 News that she lost a close family friend whom she loved like a grandfather and now fears she could be targeted just for wearing her headscarf in public.

-“Family friends that we’ve known for 19 years — dead.
-People who were there for my engagement — dead,” Ali told the news outlet.
-“You don’t think something like this can happen in New Zealand, in Christchurch of all places with such a small community, kind and loving.”
+“Family friends that we’ve known for 19 years – dead.
+People who were there for my engagement – dead,” Ali told the news outlet.
+“You don’t think something like this can happen in New Zealand, in Christchurch of all places.”

 – – –